gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Test cases

+tooling-commons:
+- executing a `CompositeModelRequest` for a several multi-project build returns an `OmniEclipseWorkspace` containing the union of all the `OmniEclipseGradleBuild`s contained in those projects.
+- an exception is thrown if any of the `OmniGradleBuild`s cannot be obtained

+Buildship:
 - adding two projects to the workspace -> both are part of the composite afterwards
 - removing a project from the workspace -> no longer contained in the composite
 - refreshing/adding/removing a project -> all other projects are refreshed as well